Studious-Games/StudiousBackupPackage/README.md

 ###### Auto Backup

 This section allows for the package to auto Back Up while you are working, and as it runs in the background, it will not interfere with your work flow.
 If logging is enabled to the console, the package will display when it has started and finished in the console.

+###### Folders for Backup

+Allows you to add or remove folders from the backup, the default folders are the recommended folders, which you can remove or add to.

+## Important

+When the package is in the middle of a backup, or you have Backup on Exit selected.
+Unity might appear to have hung, please do not kill Unity and just allow it to finish doing what it is doing.
+The bigger the project, the longer Unity the backup will take in the background.

+Killing Unity will create a corrupt backup.